MicrosoftDocs/microsoft-style-guide/styleguide/numbers.md

   9600 baud
   14,400 baud

-  Don’t use commas in page numbers, addresses, or after the decimal point in decimal fractions.<br />
+  Don't use commas in page numbers, addresses, or after the decimal point in decimal fractions.<br />
   **Examples**
   page 1091
   15601 NE 40<sup>th</sup> Street